-• Portfolio Reporting: This includes internal and external reporting of portfolio risk information to respective stakeholders.
+Portfolio Reporting: This includes internal and external reporting of portfolio risk information to respective stakeholders.
 These reports provide a better understanding of how the quality of our credit portfolio is evolving in response to the changing operating environment and downside risks.
 Regular risk reports covering detailed credit exposures, credit migration, expected losses and risk concentrations by business segment are provided to the CRMC, CEO, RMC and the Board for review and make timely, better-informed decisions.

-With the insights provided by portfolio modelling and reporting, we shape our portfolio via appropriate allocation of risk and financial resources (such as funding and capital) to support growth opportunities.
-We also use these insights to set credit concentration limits that manage the downside risk from adverse changes in the operating environment.
+With the insights provided by portfolio modelling and reporting, we allocate appropriate risk and financial resources (such as funding and capital) to support growth opportunities.
+We also use these insights to set credit concentration limits to manage the potential downside risks from adverse changes in the operating environment.
 The design of such credit concentration limits takes into consideration direct risk drivers (such as economic sector, industry, geographic location) and indirect risk drivers (such as collateral type or credit protection by a single counterparty) arising from credit risk mitigation.